 Self-guided visits for learning groups

-The Design Museum has three exhibitions available for self-guided visits - Designer Maker User, Fear and Love: Reactions to a Complex World and Beazley Designs of the Year.
+The Design Museum has three exhibitions available for self-guided visits - Designer Maker User, Ferrari: Under the Skin and Beazley Designs of the Year.

-Fear and Love: Reactions to a Complex World is a paid temporary exhibition and we advise that it may take up to 60 minutes to view as a group.
-Entry times are offered every 15 minutes from 10:00-17:00.
+Hope to Nope and Azzedine Alaïa: The Couturier are paid temporary exhibitions and we advise that it may take up to 60 minutes to view each as a group.
+Entry times are offered every 30 minutes from 10.00 - 16.00.

 Free Display: For the first time in the museum’s history it will have a free permanent display of its collection: Designer Maker User tells the story of contemporary design through these three interconnected roles.